0LNetworkCommunity/documentation/docs/archive/econ/The_Rulebook_at_Genesis.md

 Transfers of credits are unlimited for End User accounts (plain accounts).
 If an End User is running a "miner" and creating a tower, those credits are freely transferable.

-There two categories of accounts that have opt\-in rules for transfers
+There two categories of accounts that have opt-in rules for transfers

 ### Community Wallets